1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Evaluation

 By reviewing the task completion videos, we observed that $G_{B}$ often switched back and forth between the two separate API-KG tool and the Task-KG tool when finding the answer to these questions.
 This prolonged their completion time.
 In contrast, our KG already distills and organizes the knowledge as explicit API/task entities and their rich relations.
 Our tool can search and present the relevant knowledge in a well-structured and coherent way.
 This helps the $G_{A}$ find the answers faster and more accurately.

-Note that the average accuracy of $G_{A}$ is 80.21\%, which is higher than the 68.75\% effectiveness ratio in our effective evaluation.
-This is because five $G_{A}$ participants inferred the correct answers to three N-labeled questions (Q4/Q8/Q9) based on the extended knowledge even though it does not directly cover the accepted answers.
-For example, by reviewing the question answering videos, we observed that P1 inferred the answer to Q4 by the extended knowledge, such as the ``Iterate the element in List'', and ``Iterate the element in Set'', and learnt to get the first element of List or Set with the cursor traversal.
+Note that the average accuracy of $G_{A}$ is 80.56\%, higher than the 76.67\% effectiveness ratio in our effective evaluation.
+This is because five $G_{A}$ participants inferred the correct answers to three N-labeled questions (Q4/Q8/Q9) based on the extended knowledge even though it does not cover the accepted answers directly.
+For example, by reviewing the question-answering videos, we observed that P1 inferred the answer to Q4 by the extended knowledge, such as the ``Iterate the element in List'', and ``Iterate the element in Set'' and learn to get the first element of List or Set with the cursor traversal.
 It reveals that the extended knowledge is potentially useful for knowledge acquisition.